6 Reasons to Start a Garden This SpringArticle posted in: Lifestyle

 4. You’ll Eat Better

 Do you know what happens when you’ve got endless tomatoes, zucchini, peppers, beans and fresh herbs at the ready?
-You’ll create healthier, more flavorful keto friendly meals because fresh produce is high in antioxidants, you’ve got an abundance of it to eat and you’ll get tremendous satisfaction knowing the dinner you’ve created came from your own garden.
+You’ll create healthier, more flavorful low-carb meals because fresh produce is high in antioxidants, you’ve got an abundance of it to eat and you’ll get tremendous satisfaction knowing the dinner you’ve created came from your own garden.

 Have too much to eat?
 Freeze or can your bounty for the months ahead.
 You could also trade or do a barter system with a neighbor throughout the season who also gardens—two zucchinis for four ears of corn.
 Many local food pantries also accept fresh produce donations to help those in need.
 You’ll feel great from the mental benefits of gardening combined with giving back to others.